https://invisible-island.net/ncurses/man/

 The keyname function may return the names of user-defined string

-which have been loaded.
-The use_extended_names(3x) function controls
+descriptions that have been loaded.
+The use_extended_names(3x)

-whether this data is loaded when the terminal description is read by
+function controls whether this data is loaded when the terminal

-the library.
+description is read by the library.

 nofilter, use_tioctl